 - A decrease or breakdown of the normal oils produced by the eyelid.

 Blepharitis is more likely to be seen in people with:

-- A skin condition called seborrheic dermatitis or seborrhea, which often involves the scalp, eyebrows, eyelids, behind the ears, and creases of the nose
+- A skin condition called seborrheic.
+This problem involves the scalp, eyebrows, eyelids, skin behind the ears, and the creases of the nose

-- Allergies and lice that affect the eyelashes (less common)
+- Allergies that affect the eyelashes (less common)

 - Excess growth of the bacteria that are normally found on the skin

-- Rosacea -- a skin condition that makes the face turn red
+- Rosacea, which is a skin condition that causes a red rash on the face

 If you have blepharitis:

-Yanoff M, Cameron D. Diseases of the visual system.
+Yanoff M, Cameron JD.
+Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 423.